 |The detour during the SR 522 tree removal job won’t be a short one so be sure to add extra time to your trips.|

-Work on the approximately $200,000 project is set to begin in late October.
+Work on the approximately $100,000 to $150,000 project is set to begin in early November.
 The tree removal process should take about three weeks.
 Ramp closure dates and times will be listed on our King County Construction page.

 After the trees are removed, we’ll seed and mulch the area.
 I’m far from a botanist, but I do know that will help new trees eventually grow back in.
 Usually in transportation we help save lives by making our roadways safe.
 This time we’re bringing new life as well and learning just a little more about the fascinating world of trees.